somakolli/TestGenerator/Readme.md

 To then Generate the Website chose `File -> Generate Website` which will generate a zip with the chosen location and name.

 To Generate a Website using the command line run `java -jar SelfAssesment-1.0-jar-with-dependencies.jar pathToXml pathToMediaFolder`.
-The website will then be safed as `website.zip` in the folder you ran the command.
+The website will then be saved as `website.zip` in the folder you ran the command.

 So to Generate a website using the demo-test you can just run `java -jar SelfAssesment-1.0-jar-with-dependencies.jar demo-test/demo-test.xml demo-test/demo-images/`.